ibmendoza/anchor/README.md

 Use interface, not leaky abstraction
 ------------------------------------

-Anchor CM tool simply invokes the command-line interface (CLI) of infrastructure software (e.g. bash, serf, consul, OpenStack, AWS, gcutil, VBoxManage, etc).
+Anchor CM tool invokes the command-line interface (CLI) of infrastructure software (e.g. bash, serf, consul, OpenStack, AWS, gcutil, VBoxManage, etc).

 Chef, Puppet, Ansible and Salt are leaky abstractions like ORM, forever chasing a moving target which is the CLI of programs that actually matter.